Annual Review of Competence Progression

 Yes, Trainees on OOP must still participate in the annual ARCP process.

-Trainees on OOPT will be assessed as per a clinical ARCP and should therefore submit everything outlined in the clinical ARCP checklist, along with a completed “OOP update form for ARCP” and Form R.
+Trainees on OOPT will be assessed as per a clinical ARCP and should therefore submit everything outlined in the clinical ARCP checklist (downloadable above), along with a completed “OOP update form for ARCP” (also downloadable above) and Form R.

-Trainees on OOPR (research) should ensure they follow the Academic Trainees Checklist for ARCP (link above).
+Trainees on OOPR (research) should ensure they follow the Academic Trainees Checklist for ARCP (downloadable above).